wp-plugins/robo-gallery/readme.txt

 = How many menu buttons styles do you have in gallery menu ? =

 Gallery menu have multiply configuration options.
 Some of the options changing color of the buttons, some of them changing style of the buttons, which makes buttons for example 3d or with rounded corners

+= How to customize gallery hover effect shutter layout? =

+In gallery hover settings you can enable template where you can fully customize layout of the shutter content using HTML tags, text and images.
+In template we have implemented some build in tags which going to help you to build in some gallery images elements into hover

+= How to change font size of the gallery image description text? =

+In gallery settings, when enabled custom hover settings you can customize style of the gallery image description text.
+In this settings you can change size of the text

 = Is it possible to change transparency of the hover shutter? =